Biomaterials direct functional B cell response in a material specific manner

 摘要

-B cells are an adaptive immune target of biomaterials development in vaccine research but, despite their role in wound healing, have not been extensively studied in regenerative medicine.
-To probe the role of B cells in biomaterial scaffold response, we evaluated the B cell response to biomaterial materials implanted in a muscle wound using a biological extracellular matrix (ECM), as a reference for a naturally derived material, and synthetic polyester polycaprolactone (PCL), as a reference for a synthetic material.
-In the local muscle tissue, small numbers of B cells are present in response to tissue injury and biomaterial implantation.
-The ECM materials induced mature B cells in lymph nodes and antigen presentation in the spleen.
-The synthetic PCL implants resulted in prolonged B cell presence in the wound and induced an antigen-presenting phenotype.
-In summary, the adaptive B cell immune response to biomaterial induces local, regional, and systemic immunological changes.
+B cells are an adaptive immune target of biomaterials development in vaccine research but despite their role in wound healing have not been studied in tissue engineering and regenerative medicine.
+We evaluated the B cell response to biomaterial scaffold materials implanted in a muscle wound; a biological extracellular matrix (ECM) and synthetic polyester polycaprolactone.
+In the local muscle tissue, small numbers of B cells are recruited in response to tissue injury and biomaterial implantation.
+ECM materials induced plasmablasts in lymph nodes and antigen presentation in the spleen while the synthetic PCL implants delayed B cell migration and induced an antigen presenting phenotype.
+In muMt− mice lacking B cells, the fibrotic response to the synthetic biomaterials decreased.
+Immunofluorescence confirmed antigen presenting B cells in fibrotic tissue surrounding silicone breast implants.
+In sum, the adaptive B cell immune response to biomaterial depends on composition and induces local, regional and systemic immunological changes. ### Competing Interest Statement J.H.E. is an inventor on intellectual property related to biological scaffolds and inhibiting fibrosis.
+J.H.E. is a consultant to ACell, Unity Biotechnology and a founder of Aegeria.
+The authors declare no other competing interests.

 更多